aws/aws-eks-best-practices/content/cost_optimization/cost_opt_observability.md

 ### Log Retention

-Amazon CloudWatch’s default retention policy is to keep logs indefinitely and never expire, incurring storage costs applicable to your AWS region.
+Amazon CloudWatch's default retention policy is to keep logs indefinitely and never expire, incurring storage costs applicable to your AWS region.
 In order to reduce the storage costs, you can customize the retention policy for each log group based on your workload requirements.

 In a development environment, a lengthy retention period may not be necessary.
 But in a production environment, you can set a longer retention policy to meet troubleshooting, compliance, and capacity planning requirements.
 For example, if you are running an e-commerce application during the peak holiday season the system is under heavier load and issues can arise that may not be immediately noticeable, you will want to set a longer log retention for detailed troubleshooting and post event analysis.